nanos-world/docs/scripting/global-variables/Client.rst

 Events
 ------

-.. note:: The following events are Global Event.
+.. note:: The following events are Global Events.
 This gonna be changed soon.

 .. list-table::
   :widths: 5 15 30 50